wanderingcrow/mm4-contentful/README.md

 This might help other people.
 It's using Middleman V4 and the beta Contentful Middleman gem.

 I prefer Slim (quite a bit) over ERB, so you'll need that gem.
-Sass or Scss doesn't matter, I prefer the Sass indented syntax, but you can use either or mix and match.
+Sass or Scss doesn't matter, I don't have a consistent opinion on the Sass syntax, but you can use either `.sass` or `scss` or mix and match.

 ----